Support this site by checking prices below or shopping via our

 DSLR Tips Workshop: How to darken exposures

 Every DSLR has an auto exposure mode and on the whole they do a great job – but sometimes your photos may come out brighter than you’d like them to.
 Maybe the camera’s been mistaken or perhaps you’d simply prefer it to come out darker than normal.
-Either way, it’s easy to fix and in this workshop we’ll show you how.
+Either way, it’s easy to fix and in this workshop I’ll show you how.

 In the sunset photo above left, the camera’s automatic settings have produced an image that’s a bit too bright and washed-out.
 By using your camera’s ‘exposure compensation’ settings though, you can deliberately underexpose the shot and make it darker, such as the photo above right.
-In our video tutorial below, we’ll explain how to achieve this, and at the bottom of the page you’ll find a reminder of the steps you’ll need to take.
+In my video tutorial below, I’ll explain how to achieve this, and at the bottom of the page you’ll find a reminder of the steps you’ll need to take.

 Checklist: How to make your photos darker